FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 };
 ```

 The FusionAuth info above will not match your application.
 I copied it out of my own FusionAuth admin panel.
 Seriously, this is the only code in the whole article you can't just copy/paste.
+You'll need to copy these values from your running FusionAuth instance.
+The best way to find all these values is to click the **BRIAN EDITED TO HERE**

 (Also, if you're doing that, just [clone the GitHub repo](https://github.com/FusionAuth/fusionauth-example-react) with everything already in it.
 You'll still have to change this config file, though.
 No way around that.)

 Alright, we're ready to start coding!
 Keep FusionAuth and React running.
 You'll need to restart Express every time you make a change.